gunesevitan/cs/[Course] Applied Data Science with Python - University of Michigan/README.md

 * Files have the courses in the specialization.

-* Courses have each week's quiz and assignment.
+* Courses have each week's notes, quiz and assignments.

 ------------------------------------------------------------